 Under the City’s Charter, approved by voters in 2020, three members elected from Crestview’s three precincts and two at-large members comprise the City Council.
 Council members are elected for four-year terms of office and assume office on the first regular City Council meeting after the election to office, which election being held with the November General Election.
 The mayor presides over City Council meetings, and a Mayor Pro-Tem is chosen by the Councilmembers prior to April 1 each year to serve in the mayor’s absence.

 Per the city charter, members of the City Council “shall exemplify good citizenship and exhibit a cooperative spirit.”
 They may not hold any other elected public office or be a city employee while serving as a council member.

 The council’s duties include:

-• Appointing the city manager to oversee the city’s day-to-day operations, as well as the city attorney, city clerk (at the end of the current term) and department heads
+• Appointing the City Manager to oversee the city’s day-to-day operations, as well as the City Attorney, City Clerk and department heads

 • Legislating for the city by adopting ordinances and resolutions in the best interest of all citizens of the city